Napheesa Collier: 2024 Playoffs

 Collier right before tip-off of Game 1 of the 2024 WNBA Finals.
+The Lynx won in Collier's WNBA Finals debut, but eventually lost the series to the Liberty 2–3.

-In the first game of the 2024 WNBA playoffs against the Phoenix Mercury on September 22, 2024, in Minnesota, Collier became the second player in Lynx franchise history (after Maya Moore) to have multiple 30+ point games in the postseason.
+In the first round of the 2024 WNBA playoffs against the Phoenix Mercury on September 22, 2024, in Minnesota, Collier became the second player in Lynx franchise history (after Maya Moore) to have multiple 30+ point games in the postseason.
 She made 38 points in that game.
 In the second game against the Mercury on September 25, 2024, Collier scored 42 points, tying the WNBA playoffs single game point total record set by Breanna Stewart and Angel McCoughtry.
 In this game, she set a WNBA record for the most points through the first two games of a playoff series (her total is 80 points).
 She was also the first WNBA player to score 35+ points in consecutive postseason games.
 In the semifinals game 5 on October 8, 2024, against the Connecticut Sun, Collier became the first WNBA player to have 25+ points and 10+ rebounds in three straight playoff games.